 Your Welcome Pack will help you in your first few days at the University.
 It contains important information about the schedule for Welcome Week, and also tells you how to contact the Student Support Centre if you have any questions.
 There is a lot of additional information on our website.
 Please do not worry if it seems a lot to take in.
 We will work hard during Welcome Week and in the first semester to make your transition to university life as smooth as possible.

 Professor Paul Lunn, Dean of the School of Veterinary Science

 What to do next

-There are a number of events and activities taking place over Welcome Week.
+There will be a number of events and activities taking place during Welcome and Foundation Weeks, these will be confirmed in the next couple of weeks.
 They will introduce you to the School of Veterinary Science and to the University as a whole, and will provide you with a foundation to ensure you gain maximum benefit from your time at Liverpool.
-Other events and activities are designed to introduce you to University life and to help you to get to know the campus.
+Other events and activities are designed to introduce you to University life and to help you to get to know the campus (Liverpool Campus Map).